net-lisias-kspu/ContractConfigurator/4-Behaviours/Expression-Behaviour.md

 Behaviour for executing one or more expressions and storing the results in the persistent data store.
+Results can later be retrieved in expressions by referencing them with the $ symbol.

 <pre>
 BEHAVIOUR